Edit

 Query parameters

-When you select an SAP BW query with characteristic restrictions in the Power Query navigator, you'll see the variables displayed as parameters above the data preview area.
+When you select an SAP BW query with characteristic restrictions in the Power Query navigator, the variables are displayed as parameters above the data preview area.

 Screenshot showing the variables displayed as parameters above the data preview area.